This year’s Invitational Band Festival Application Form is now closed. We hope to have you next year!

 Mary Baker Russell Music Center | Ron Gerhardstein, Director

 The Invitational Band Festival takes place in the beautiful Lagerquist Concert Hall of the Mary Baker Russell Music Center.
-The festival formally invites twenty bands, twelve high schools and eight junior high/middle school bands.
+The festival formally invites up to twenty four bands, eighteen high schools and six junior high/middle school bands.

 Performance Details